-INTS 300-3 International Organization An investigation of the evolution, operation and significance of international organization and international organizations.
-Examinations of the United Nations, other intergovernmental institutions and various non-governmental organizations are included.
+INTS 300-3 International Organization How is our world organized and governed?
+This course is an investigation of the actors, dynamics, and processes of global governance, including the United Nations, other intergovernmental institutions, non-governmental organizations and private actors.

-Prerequisites: INTS 205-3 and 60 credit hours, or permission of the instructor
+Prerequisites: INTS 100-3 and INTS 210-3, or permission of the instructor

-INTS 301-3 International Law A study of the nature and sources of international law and its application in the contemporary international community.
+INTS 301-3 International Law International law is a defining feature of our contemporary gloabl society.
+This course explores the nature and sources of international law and its application to the establishment of order in global society.

-Prerequisites: INTS 205-3 and 60 credit hours, or permission of the instructor
+Prerequisites: INTS 100-3 and INTS 210-3, or permission of the instructor

-INTS 302-3 Canadian Foreign Policy A survey of the institutions, actors, processes and issues that determine Canadian foreign policy, including a review of the relationship to domestic policies.
+INTS 302-3 Canadian Foreign Policy What is Canada's foreign policy and how is it made?
+This course surveys the institutions, actors, processes, and issues that determine Canadian foreign policy, including a review of the relationship of foreign policy to domestic policies.

-Prerequisites: INTS 205-3 and 60 credit hours, or permission of the instructor
+Prerequisites: INTS 100-3 and INTS 210-3, or permission of the instructor

-INTS 304-3 International Development An examination of approaches to and problems of economic, social and political development.
-Policy-making processes and the role of national and international development institutions are also explored.
+INTS 304-3 International Development International development is critical to global well-being but is a complex and contested process.
+This course examines approaches to and problems of economic, social and political development from a global perspective.
+The role of the state, international development institutions, and global civil society are explored.

-Prerequisites: INTS 205-3 and 60 credit hours, or permission of the instructor
+Prerequisites: INTS 100-3 and INTS 210-3, or permission of the instructor